 Where no beneficiary is appointed, the franked distribution is taxed proportionately between the beneficiaries based on their usual entitlement to the trust’s income.

-If the beneficiary qualifies for a franking credit offset, they're required to include this amount in their assessable income.
+If a beneficiary qualifies for a franking credit offset, they are required to include this amount in their assessable income.

 Do family trusts pay land tax?

-Land held within fixed, discretionary or unit family trusts is subject to surcharge rates.
-The trustees are liable to pay these rates.
+Land held within fixed, discretionary, or unit family trusts is subject to surcharge rates, and trustees are liable to pay these rates.

 Each Australian state has its own laws regarding family trust land tax.
-They can be a challenge to navigate, but your Liston Newton advisor can help you untangle them.
+These regulations can be complex to navigate, but your Liston Newton advisor can help you untangle them.

 Does a family trust file a tax return?

-Trustees are required to lodge income tax returns for their family trusts and are charged separately from their individual or corporate taxes.
+Trustees are required to lodge income tax returns for their family trusts, and these returns are separate from their individual or corporate tax obligations.

-If you’re looking for a structure that provides tax-effective planning and improved asset protection for your family and business assets, then a family trust might be right for you.
+If you’re looking for a structure that provides tax-effective planning and a higher level of asset protection for your family and business, a family trust might be the right solution for you.